SIGLUS/siglus-android/app/ErrorHandlingGuide.md

 For the second type:

-We should wrap them up in a LMISException and call reportToFabric to report it to server.

 For example, an API from some 3rd party lib is has throws XXXException on its signature, it does not happen under normal circumstances, but since it has the exception on its signature, we have to catch it.

-But when it does throw that exception, that means something out of our expectation has happened, we wanna know, that's why we send it to fabric.
+But when it does throw that exception, that means something out of our expectation has happened, we wanna know.
+We should wrap them up in a LMISException and call reportToFabric to report it to fabric server.

 For the third type:

-For example, an API call may cause a RuntimeException, we can either re-throw it or just let it pop up to higher level of stack and blow up the app.
+For example, an API call may cause a RuntimeException, we can either re-throw it or just let it pop up to higher level of stack, both will blow up the app.
 When the app does blow up, fabric will automatically report a fatal issue.
 We should not eat this type of exceptions up, since it leaves the app in a nondeterministic state.